-- Psychotherapy, cognitive behavioural therapy and other evidence-based therapeutic interventions
+- Psychotherapy, cognitive behavioral therapy and other evidence-based therapeutic interventions

 These treatments may be used individually or in combination.
 Clinical depression currently needs to be managed over a person’s lifetime.

-If you have been diagnosed with depression and have had partial or no success with current treatments, you may be a candidate for IV ketamine infusions.
+If you have been diagnosed with depression and have had partial or no success with current treatments, you may be a candidate for ketamine treatments.

-For those who have tried conventional treatments and have not experienced relief, IV ketamine has been found by a growing body of research to treat major depression.
+For those who have tried conventional treatments and have not experienced relief, ketamine has been found by a growing body of research to treat major depression.
 Ketamine is a completely new approach because, contrary to existing medications, ketamine is thought to work on a different neurotransmitter called glutamate.
-It has been found to stimulate the regrowth of connections between neurons, healing the areas of the brain that have been weakened due to excessive stress exposure, thus effectively rewiring the brain.
+It has been found to stimulate the regrowth of connections between neurons, healing the areas of the brain that have been weakened due to excessive stress exposure, effectively rewiring the brain.
 Though research is ongoing, studies have found it can alleviate depression symptoms in a matter of hours.
-In some people, the effects are lasting.
+In some people, the effects are lasting after a prescribed course.
 Others need booster treatments.